Approved on

 How Much Cannabis Can I Buy & Possess?

-According to HB 136, MMJ patients in Kentucky can buy a 10-day supply and possess up to 30 days’ worth of marijuana.
+According to SB47, MMJ patients in Kentucky can buy a 10-day supply and possess up to 30 days’ worth of marijuana in their residence.
 However, the bill has not yet specified any quantities.
-This issue, and others, will become known during an implementation period if the bill passes.
+This issue, and others, will become known as the official start date draws closer.

 Can You Grow Marijuana in Kentucky with a Medical Marijuana Card?

-No. House Bill 136 specifically prohibits the process of cultivating marijuana at home.
+No. Senate Bill 47 specifically prohibits the process of cultivating marijuana at home.

 Where Can I Use My MMJ?